-This analysis underscores the varying degrees of housing challenges faced by different racial and ethnic groups, particularly within the lowest income categories.
-It highlights the need for targeted interventions to address these disparities.
+This analysis underscores the varying degrees of housing challenges faced by different demographic groups, particularly within the lowest income categories.
+It highlights the need for targeted interventions to address these differences and gaps.

 NA-25 Disproportionately Greater Need: Housing Cost Burdens - 91.205 (b)(2)